leafnode-app/leafnode/README.md

 - [x] multiple compose files for each env? https://danielwachtel.com/devops/dockerizing-a-phoenix-app-with-a-postgresql-database
 - [x] Update postman documentation
 - [x] Execute document stored in repo
+- [ ] Settings for the document edit
+- [x] Chose result of document
+- [ ] UX feedback? i.e generating code, etc
+- [ ] Execute document to test with payload

 - [ ] Table to have a copy of all texts regardless of deleted (we can then remove texts from text table and training data on the other)
 - [ ] Remove old tests/files that we dont need or old code
 - [ ] ETS to hash and store an executed document in memory for 1 day, if different input, change data, clear data otherwise
 - [ ] Update all comments and generate ex_docs